zaiisao/Documentation/en/Voice/voice_changer_unity.md

 ---
-title: Set the Voice Enhancement and Effects
+title: Set the Voice Beautifier and Effects
 description: How to adjust pitch and tone on Windows
 platform: Unity
-updatedAt: Fri Aug 07 2020 07:57:23 GMT+0800 (CST)
+updatedAt: Mon Aug 17 2020 07:02:35 GMT+0800 (CST)
 ---
-# Set the Voice Enhancement and Effects
+# Set the Voice Beautifier and Effects
 ## Introduction

 In social and entertainment scenarios, users often need various voice effects to enhance an interactive experience.
 To accomplish this, Agora provides multiple preset voice changers and reverberation effects.
 You can also dynamically change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.